Astrophysics Department History up through the 1970s

 Princeton astronomers are heavily involved in the planning of the next generation of optical surveys, with the 8.2-m Subaru Telescope in Hawaii, the Vera C. Rubin Observatory Legacy Survey of Space and Time (LSST) in Chile, and the Nancy G. Roman Observatory (formerly known as WFIRST).

 The department has increasingly become involved in collaborations with other departments in the University.
 There are strong ties with the Physics Department, especially with the Gravity Group, in work on theoretical cosmology, computational astrophysics, and measurements of the CMB.
 We collaborate with faculty in Mechanical and Aerospace Engineering and Operations Research and Financial Engineering on spacecraft and instrument design for studies of extrasolar planets.
 This reflects a growing interest in the department in studies of extrasolar planets and astrobiology, leading naturally to collaborations with the Geosciences and Molecular Biology departments.
-And we have four faculty members with joint appointments: in the Woodrow Wilson School (Chris Chyba), the Department of Physics (Jo Dunkley), the Princeton Plasma Physics Laboratory (Matthew Kunz), and the Program in Applied and Computational Mathematics (Romain Teyssier).
+And we have four faculty members with joint appointments: in the Princeton School of Public and International Affairs (Chris Chyba), the Department of Physics (Jo Dunkley), the Princeton Plasma Physics Laboratory (Matthew Kunz), and the Program in Applied and Computational Mathematics (Romain Teyssier).
 Hand in hand with the increase in the faculty, the postdoctoral program has also grown, from a handful of researchers in the early 1990's to of order 50 now.
 These postdocs go on to some of the most prestigious faculty positions in the world.

 The Department of Astrophysical Sciences at Princeton has been fortunate enough to be home to some truly great astronomers.